tajimadaiki/conflict-based-search/README.md

 # conflict-based-search
-This is an implementation　of Conflict Based Search (CBS)
+This is an implementation of Conflict Based Search (CBS).